-The evidence base on the Teach for America model is more established in the United States.
-The most rigorous study, in which Teach for America and traditionally-recruited teachers were randomly assigned to primary school classrooms, found significantly higher mathematics achievement for students of TFA teachers than for other teachers, although reading results were not different across the two groups (Decker, Mayer, & Glazerman, 2004).
-A more recent study focused on the performance of TFA teachers at the secondary school level.
+The evidence base on the Teach For America model is more established in the United States.
+The most rigorous study, in which Teach For America and traditionally recruited teachers were randomly assigned to primary school classrooms, finds significantly higher mathematics achievement for students of Teach For America teachers than for other teachers, although reading results were not different across the two groups (Decker, Mayer, and Glazerman 2004).
+A more recent study focused on the performance of Teach For America teachers at the secondary school level.
 The study could not use random assignment, but drew on extensive value-added test score data at the classroom level.
-It found that even though TFA teachers were much more likely to be assigned to classrooms of minority students with lower starting academic performance, their students' learning improvements were larger than students of traditionally-recruited teachers, particularly in math and science classes (Xu, Hannaway and Taylor, 2011).
+It finds that even though Teach For America teachers are much more likely to be assigned to classrooms of minority students with lower starting academic performance, their students register larger gains in learning than students of traditionally recruited teachers, particularly in math and science classes (Xu, Hannaway, and Taylor 2011).

-A number of other US-based studies have found that teachers hired through alternative pathways are basically equivalent to traditionally certified teachers (Sass 2011, Goldhaber and Brewer 2000), or that alternatively certified teachers are better in some subjects or worse in others (Darling-

-Hammond, Holtzman, et al. 2005b, D. Boyd, et al. 2006, Xu, Hannaway and Taylor 2011).
-A study in New York City, the largest school district in the United States, found that students of alternatively-certified teachers do slightly worse than students of traditionally-certified teachers during teachers' first few years of teaching.
-An exception, however, were Teach for America teachers, whose students performed slightly better (Kane, Rockoff and Staiger 2008).
+A number of other U.S.-based studies have found that teachers hired through alternative pathways are basically equivalent to traditionally certified teachers (Sass 2011; Goldhaber and Brewer 2000), or that alternatively certified teachers are better in some subjects or worse in others (Darling-Hammond et al. 2005; Boyd et al. 2006; Xu, Hannaway, and Taylor 2011).
+A study in New York City, the largest school district in the United States, finds that students of alternatively certified teachers did slightly worse than students of traditionally certified teachers during teachers' first few years of teaching.
+An exception, however, were Teach for America teachers, whose students performed slightly better (Kane, Rockoff, and Staiger 2008).
 This finding points to the obvious fact that where many different models of alternative certification exist, their impact will stem from specific program design elements that affect the talent they attract and the efficiency with which they prepare teachers for the classroom.

-As a whole, the current global evidence on alternative certification suggests that allowing teachers to enter the profession through an alternative route can be a tool for addressing teacher shortages in underserved areas or specialty subjects without raising costs or jeopardizing quality.
-Student learning can benefit from bringing teacher candidates with high cognitive abilities and strong subject-area knowledge into the classroom, regardless of the particular path they follow.
-But rigorous evidence from the Enseña Chile program will likely be more convincing to LAC policymakers than evidence from the US setting.
+As a whole, the current global evidence on alternative certification suggests that allowing teachers to enter the profession through an alternative route can be a tool for addressing teacher shortages in underserved areas or specialty subjects without raising costs or jeopardizing quality, if the alternative preparation programs are well designed and managed.
+The evidence clearly shows that student learning can benefit from bringing teacher candidates with high cognitive abilities and strong subject-area knowledge into the classroom, regardless of the particular path they follow.
+But rigorous evidence from the ECh program will likely be more convincing to LAC policy makers than evidence from the U.S. setting.
 The Teach For All experience appears particularly relevant for LAC because its core strategy for raising teacher quality directly addresses two of the clearest points of weakness in most LAC education systems: teachers' poor mastery of academic content and the limited emphasis that traditional teacher education programs place on preparing teachers for effective practice in the classroom.

-3.4 Recruiting better teachers over the next decade
+Recruiting better teachers over the next decade